 Chris: Scarlet Witch would be trouble, wouldn't she?
 And we're lucky we have her, because without her when you look at Team Iron Man... just even having the Vision.
 Paul Bettany, he's still dangerous on the battlefield.
 But Vision is so wonderful and so powerful.
 We'd be in trouble without Scarlet Witch, we really would.

 Because of your friendship with Bucky, is your friendship with Falcon changing in this movie?

 Chris: That's been one of the big questions, are you Team Bucky or Team Falcon?
 It's tricky because in the comic books, one of these guys gets the shield.
 I don't know what Marvel is going to do.

 It's a beautiful relationship.
-Buck, like I said, Bucky is the friend from old, and Falcon is the friend from today and they're both great people, both great characters, both great actors.
-So, [LAUGHS] I'm thankful it's not my decision.
+Like I said, Bucky is the friend from old, and Falcon is the friend from today and they're both great people, both great characters, both great actors.
+So, I'm thankful it's not my decision.
 Whatever happens, happens.

 If you could go back in time, and have dinner or a conversation with someone from history, who would it be with?